~~Phil Richards, Qormi, Malta — Business Development Executive at Paperless Software Europe Limited

 ~~Dr. Joey Faucette, Author – Speaker Work Positive: How to Work Positive in a Negative World, www.ListentoLife.org

-I have utilized the concepts of Remember the Ice over the last 3 months (late 2009) and have had some remarkable results.
-My business has increased by 40%.
-I can see that it will soon double.
+I have utilized the concepts of Remember the Ice over the since the Fall of 2009 and have had some remarkable results.
+Within my first 90 days of using the concepts, my business increased by 40%.
+I can see that it will soon double and grow from there.
 Speaking with respectful elegance, using positive words and being specific has made a difference that others have noticed.
-I was reading my copy of Remember the Ice one day in the lunch room and a co-worker from a different department asked to sit and eat with me.
+Early on in my training with Bob I was reading my copy of Remember the Ice in the lunch room and a co-worker from a different department asked to sit and eat with me.
 I invited her to join me, offered her a seat, and put my book away.
 During our conversation she noticed I was focused in my responses to her and I kept touching my Remember the Ice wrist band.

 She was curious and asked what the wrist band was for.
 I smiled and said it is to help me remember to remove the “knotty words” from my every day language.
 She was a bit perplexed, so I began to explain.
 As we talked a few more moments I pointed out she had used the words “not” and “can’t” at least ten times in just a few moments.
 She was amazed.
 I than pulled out my book and we went straight to the back and started working on the sentences and bouncing back and forth with ideas of how we would be able to reword them.
 It was fun and very exciting to be teaching someone else about the “knotty words” .
 We were having so much fun and being so loud the whole lunch room was curious.